-County Longford Primary Health Care Project for Travellers is operating since 2003.
-The project is funded by the HSE and is a peer led initiative.
-The project currently consists of six Community Health Workers, all members of the Traveller community, and a Project Coordinator.
-The aim of the project is to improve the health and well-being status of the Traveller community across the county of Longford.
+The project currently consists of seven Community Health Workers and two Community Development Workers; all members of the Traveller community, and a Project Coordinator.
+The overall aim of the project is to improve the health and well-being status of the Traveller community across the county of Longford.

 The model of Primary Health Care for Travellers requires engagement with health service providers, and effective Traveller participation to address the specific and collective needs of the Traveller community.
-The work of the Primary Health Care Project is based on outreach work in the communities across county Longford with Traveller families.
+The work of the Primary Health Care Project is based on outreach work in the communities across county Longford with Traveller families and individuals.

 We can be contacted through our Facebook page, you can request a call back or call Yvonne Canning on 087-6524767 or email email@example.com